macthecadillac/vimdo/README.md

 ## Usage

 Set up hooks for different file types (see below).
-The command `FileTypeCmd` will execute the command in the neovim built-in terminal.
+The command `FileTypeCmd` will execute the external command in the neovim built-in terminal.
 You can optionally register a key binding to invoke the command:

 ```vim
 autocmd FileType python nnoremap <buffer> <A-r> :FileTypeCmd<CR>